erontarlor/myserver/README.md

 You can use this file later on, to re-run the setup.
 The script will then use the previously entered data as defaults for all the questions.
 Just hit \[ENTER\] to use the defaults.

-Yout can also re-run the setup in auto mode, without entering all data again:
+You can also re-run the setup in auto mode, without entering all data again:

     ./setup.sh -auto